 - Evaluate nutrition information in advertising, news and the media and its influence on diet choices and promoting a plant-based diet

-- Discuss different approaches and the implications of national policies—including trade, food and agricultural policies on the support and adoption of plant-based diets
+- Discuss different approaches and the implications of national policies (including food regulatory policies) on the support and adoption of plant-based diets

 - This course is intended for adult learners who are at least 18 years of age.